0x1eef/test-cmd.rb/README.md

   .failure { print "The command [#{_1.pid}] was unsuccessful", "\n" }
 ```

-### Test::Unit
+#### Assertions

 The following example demonstrates how tests might be written with
 test-unit from the standard library.
 The
 [`cmd`](https://0x1eef.github.io/x/test-cmd.rb/Kernel.html#cmd-instance_method)
-method takes the name or path of a command, alongside any arguments:
+method takes the name or path of a command, alongside any arguments.
+The tests
+assert against the exit status, standard output stream, and standard error
+stream of the spawned ruby process:

 ```ruby
 require "test/unit"